 - Store home directories

-Q #26) What are system calls used for process management in Linux?
+Q #26) What are the system calls used for process management in Linux?

 Answer: Process management in Linux uses certain system calls.
-These are mentioned in below table with a brief explanation
+These are mentioned in the table below with a brief explanation

-Answer: There are many commands present in Linux which are used to look at the contents of the file.
+Answer: There are many commands present in Linux that are used to look at the contents of a file.

 - head: Displays the beginning of the file